-Due to a few misadventures I had actually getting to the university from Sea/Tac Airport, I barely had time to check into the dormitory room and weigh the relative merits of the upper vs. the lower bunk when the hour arrived for the Chapel's presentation to General Council regarding the purchase of a property near the Chapel.
-The been featured in the Redlands Daily Facts for receiving the Living Treasures award from the Redlands Area Historical Society.
-Mrs. Van Boven, 87, was secretary for several years of the San Bernardino County Historical Society before its merger with the San Bernardino Museum with the San Bernardino Museum Motorical Society before its merger merger
+been featured in the Redlands Daily Facts for receiving the Living Treasures award from the Redlands Area Historical Society.
+Mrs. Van Boven, 87, was secretary for several years of the San Bernardino County Historical Society before its merger with the San Bernardino Museum Association.
+She was president of the

 Redlands Horticultural Society.
 She has received numerous community service awards over the years.
-Since 1919, Mrs. Van Boven has been an active member of the Riverside, California Swedenborgian Church, except for a brief interlude when she except for a brief interlude when she fived in Berkeley and attended the San Francisco church.
+Since 1919, Mrs. Van Boven has been an active member of the Riverside, California Swedenborgian Church, except for a brief interlude when she lived in Berkeley and attended the San Francisco church.

-Books Worth Voting
+Books Worth Noting

-No single book in the past twenty years has done more to advance knowledge of Emanuel Swedenborg than Martin Larson's New Thought, or, A Modern Beligious Approach.
-This book was reviewed in The Messenger in October, 1985.
+No single book in the past twenty years has done more to advance knowledge of Emanuel Swedenborg than Martin Larson's New Thought, or, A Modern Religious Approach.
+This book was reviewed in The Messenger in October.
+1985.
 Widely read in New Thought churches all over the country.
 Swedenborg's life and teachings reached thousands of churches and pastors.

 That edition sold out quickly and the publishers have released a "revised and updated" edition with a new title.
 New Thought Religion: A Philosophy for Health, Happiness and Prosperity traces Swedenborg's powerful impact on New Thought, which elevated Christianity out of some of the historical superstitious and non-evident dogmas.
-The entire book is completely predicated upon the mission of the writings of Swedenborg, All Swedenborgians who wish to be informed regarding the historical development of several quasi-Swedenborgian engligious movements (Christian Science and the Unity School of Christianity among them) will want to have this book on hand.
-Cover price is S16.95 from among them) will want to have this book on hand.
-Cover price is S16.95 from among them) will want to have this book on hand.
-Cover price is S16.95 from
+The entire book is completely predicated upon the mission of the writings of Swedenborg.
+All Swedenborgians who wish to be informed regarding the historical development of several quasi-Swedenborgian religious movements (Christian Science and the Unity School of Christianity among them) will want to have this book on hand.
+Cover price is \$16.95 from Philosophical Library, 200 West 57th St., New York, NY 10019.

 As we move into a presidential election year, many will want to be fully informed about the role religious activists are playing in 1988.
-Richard John Neuhaus, director of the Rockford Institute Center on Religion and Society, has produced with Michael Cromartie Piety and Politics: Evangelicals and Fundamentalists Confrom the World.
-Fred Barnes, Senior Editor of The New Republic, says, "Forget most important political development of the 1980s, and Xeuhaus and Cromartie tell everything you need to know about it.
+Richard John Neuhaus, director of the Rockford Institute Center on Religion and Society, has produced with Michael Cromartie Piety and Politics: Evangelicals and Fundamentalists Confront the World.
+Fred Barnes, Senior Editor of The New Republic, says, "Forget nuclear freezes and yuppies.
+The emergence of the evangelical voting bloc is the most important political development of the 1980s, and Neuhaus and Cromartie tell everything you need to know about it.
 This is the most complete analysis I have seen anywhere on the evangelical movement-and the best."
-Harvey Cox of thave seen anywhere on the evangelical movement-and the best."
-Harvey Cox of have seen anywhere on the evangelical movement-and the best."
-Harvey Cox of thave seen anywhere on the evangelical movement-and the best."
-Harvey Cox of harves the Divinity School calls it "a wideranging collection by a rich variety of writers.
-It should disabuse people of the opinion that all evangelicals and writers.
-It should disabuse people of the opinion that all evangelicals and fundamentalists herv to the same political line."
-Available for \$12.95 in soft cover, plus \$1.25 postage from the Ethics and Public Policy Center, 1030 Fifteenth SL, NW-Suite 300, Washington, D.C.
+Harvey Cox of Harvard Divinity School calls it "a wideranging collection by a rich variety of writers.
+It should disabuse people of the opinion that all evangelicals and fundamentalists hew to the same political line."
+Available for \$12.95 in soft cover, plus \$1.25 postage from the Ethics and Public Policy Center, 1030 Fifteenth St., NW-Suite 300, Washington, D.C.
 20005.

 John Odhner of the General Church has written a manual released by the General Church Publication Committee entitled A Light Burden: Easier Ways to Shun Evils.
 This is a pastoral, written-for-the-layperson booklet that is based solidly on Swedenborgian ideas and offers concrete aids in the ubiquitous challenge of temptation.
-Available for only \$1 plus 50 cents postage from the challenge of temptation.
-Available for only \$1 plus 50 cents postage from the General Church Publications Committee, Bryn Alfryn, PA 19009.
+Available for only \$1 plus 50 cents postage from the General Church Publications Committee, Bryn Athyn, PA 19009.

-A prolific writer on parapsychology and the author of the preface to the last three printings of Swedenborg's Meaven and Mell published by the Swedenborg Foundation, Colin Wilson has written a book entitled Afterlife, put out by Doubleday and available in your local bookstore.
+A prolific writer on parapsychology and the author of the preface to the last three printings of Swedenborg's Heaven and Hell published by the Swedenborg Foundation, Colin Wilson has written a book entitled Afterlife, put out by Doubleday and available in your local bookstore.